Stabilized Benders decomposition for energy planning under climate uncertainty: Results

 \subsection{Benchmark with the deterministic equivalent}

-This section benchmarks the developed BD algorithm with solving the deterministic equivalent increasing the number of scenarios up to 16.
+In the final section, we perform a concluding evaluation of the refined Benders algorithm and compare it to solving the deterministic equivalent with an off-the-shelf solver.
+Such comparisons are always at risk of cherry-picking and comparing the best algorithm setup determined in an extensive series of tests against a single test with an off-the-shelf solver.

+In the first step, we reduce the variations of stabilization methods and configurations from ten to four, indicated by the blue shade in Tab. \ref{tab:selCon}.
+This selection builds on the extensive testing with two, four, six, and eight scenarios in the previous sections.
+Apart from that, all four reference cases use daily initializations, constant convergence tolerances of the SPs, no valid inequalities, and parallelization.

+Overall, the graph shows a massive speed-up of BD around a factor of 100 thanks to stabilization and parallelization.
+For two scenarios, the cherry-picked setup takes 29.4 minutes, outperforming the deterministic equivalent with 77.3 minutes, but the more robust reference cases still require between 132.2 (BOX) and 339.0 minutes (LBM-1).
+With eight scenarios, the reference cases take between 38.2 minutes (PBM-1) and 134.2 minutes (LBM-1) on average, outperforming the deterministic equivalent that requires 119 minutes.

+However, the comparison is still biased since we selected the reference cases based on their performance with two to eight scenarios.
+Therefore, Fig. \ref{fig:bench2} defined reference case "out-of-sample" with up to 16 scenarios and compares their performance to the corresponding deterministic equivalents in Fig. \ref{fig:bench3}.

+Computation time for the deterministic equivalent increases exponentially, although several substantial occur for 14 and 16 scenarios.
+The graph shows a significant fluctuation of results for the selected proximal and level setups, and methods do not consistently outperform the deterministic equivalent at a certain threshold.
+For QTR and Boxstep, computation times barely fluctuate, and the selected setups reliably outperform the deterministic equivalent.
+QTR and Boxstep also showed little fluctuations when comparing different parameter configurations in section \ref{res1}, while the proximal method fluctuated substantially.
+There is no significant difference in solution quality between the refined BD algorithm and the deterministic equivalent.
+On average, objective values for the deterministic equivalent are 0.5\permil smaller.

-It should be noted that the significance of this comparison has its limits since solving the deterministic equivalent with the barrier algorithm and the developed BD algorithm utilize computational resources differently.
-In our case, the deterministic equivalent runs on a single node with 8 cores and 64 GB memory, the most powerful node available to us, while BD utilizes up to 33 nodes with 4 cores and 16 GB memory each.
-Considering the benchmark is not universally valid and depends on the computational resources at hand, we avoid juxtaposing solution times and rather focus on the scaling behavior.
+This comparison has limitations since the deterministic equivalent and the parallelized algorithm utilize computational resources differently.
+In our case, the deterministic equivalent runs on a single node with 24 cores and 16 GB memory each, the most potent node available to us, while BD utilizes up to 33 nodes with 4 cores and 16 GB memory each.
+Beyond computational resources, performance can vary for other model setups beyond the range tested in this paper.
+Since the benchmark is not universally valid, the focus should not be on solution times but on scaling behavior.

-Fig. \ref{fig:closedOpt} shows the run-time to generate and solve the problem for the deterministic equivalent using between 2 and 16 scenarios.
-Generation and solve time both increase exponentially with the number of scenarios including some outliers, albeit with some outliers.